 Stop Smoking and Decrease Alcoholic Intake

 Quitting smoking, decreasing the amount of alcohol you drink, and reducing the risk of oral cancer after quitting chewing tobacco have many health benefits.
-These habits can improve your cognitive ability.
-Limiting these items is possible with help.
+It’s important to recognize that minimizing alcohol consumption contributes not only to physical health but also to optimal cognitive function.

 Manage Hypertension and High Cholesterol